The Bank of England confirms Positive Money analysis of housing affordability

 If we look at the data, the shortage myth becomes clear.
 Housing stock levels have consistently risen at a higher rate than population growth even in the past couple of decades, and even in London.
 So, according to the laws of supply and demand, if houses were a simple consumer good, prices should have fallen – obviously not the case.

 The key relationship to look at is not the one between housing stock and house prices, but rather between lending towards mortgages and house prices, as the below graph illustrates.

 Source: Positive Money (using Nationwide housing survey and Bank of England data).

 This phenomenon was covered by founding Positive Money researchers Andrew Jackson and Ben Dyson in Modernising Money back in 2012 as well as elsewhere on our website.
 It’s great to see the Bank of England catching up!

 The laissez-faire approach from policymakers since 1971 – dismantling credit controls, letting more lenders get involved in mortgages and changing the role of building societies, to name a few deregulations – has helped to create a booming market for housing speculation, which has been great for the asset-wealthy few, but not so much for the rest of us.
-And as Lewis and Cummings make clear, the Bank of England has played a central role in this, by continually cutting interest rates to keep the asset price party going, making property seem a one way bet.
+And as Lewis and Cumming make clear, the Bank of England has played a central role in this, by continually cutting interest rates to keep the asset price party going, making property seem a one way bet.

 We’re glad the Bank of England is finally acknowledging the impact of its policies.
 But the fact that central bankers were able to neglect these considerations for so long reflects the need to reconsider the Bank of England’s targets and tools, so that such impacts on larger, asset poor parts, of the population can no longer be overlooked.